schollz/schollz.github.io.old/content/post/monkeys.md

 ---
-title: "Everything we say has never been said"
+title: "What we say has never been said"
 date: 2017-10-14T21:16:56-06:00
 draft: true
 tags: [thoughts]
-slug: monkeys
+slug: words
 ---

 The internet is *not* a million monkeys typing on a keyboard.[^1] Although,